shilgam/tg-reposter/README.md

 To repost multiple messages, use the new file-based workflow:

 **Before you start:**
-- Run `make setup` to create the required temp directories.
+- Run `make setup` to create the required data directories.

 1. **Prepare your source URLs file:**
-   - Create a file at `./temp/input/source_urls.txt` (one message URL per line).
+   - Create a file at `./data/input/source_urls.txt` (one message URL per line).
    - Each line should be a full Telegram message URL, e.g.:
      ```
      https://t.me/source_channel/12345